 At first glance, a military man, or a student of such history, might immediately think of a famous quote from Gen. George S. Patton.
 When asked about the “ivory grips” on his Colt Single Action Army, Patton famously responded “Son, only a pimp in a Louisiana whorehouse carries pearl-handled revolvers.
 These are ivory.”
 I imagine the General would feel similarly if ever he saw the Hundred Dollar Bill pistol.

 However, times are changing, and we live in a new era.
 And in this wonderful day of the Interwebs, millennials, hipsters and more, what’s cool to some is often heinously tacky to others.
 Money, once talked about in hushed tones, for fear of being thought rude, is looked at differently as well.
-So for today’s gun buyer, especially younger ones, the C9 Hundred Dollar Bill might just jump out like a Hulu commercial.
+So for today’s gun buyer, especially younger ones, the C9 Hundred Dollar Bill might just jump out for whatever reason.

 The striker-fired, semi-auto Hi-Point C9 features a 3.5-inch barrel.
 A durable polymer frame, easy-grip finish, last-round hold open and external safety lever provide functionality.
 Meanwhile, the gun is rugged enough to be rated for +P ammunition.